aidanaedy/Python-Convert/README.md

 - Converting the C++ code to Python3.
 - Adding Classes and Methods for OOP.
 - Finishing the remaining parts of the program
+- Adding the unittest tests to the file